Apparently Frazetta didn't like the poster due to creative constraints by the studio and had a way cooler idea, probably had actual titties in it

 Conan was from an isolated land called Cimmeria that would eventually become Ireland and he's proto Irish.
 The land is isolated and full of violent tribes and crazy animals and stuff, most of the major civilizations rarely/never interact with Cimmerians so he's considered an oddity wherever he goes.
 He is kind of a barbarian but the whole point of the stories was that he wasn't dumb or inferior for coming from a savage place and living a savage life, he just had a very different lifestyle and way of thinking.
 He put on a tough guy front but he was actually very intelligent, well read, and philosophically minded, he even listened to poets and thinkers debate in his spare time for entertainment.

-At least thats what the original Robert E Howard stories were, once he died and other people got the rights Conan did just became a big retarded savage because they didn't understand the point of the originals.
+At least thats what the original Robert E Howard stories were, once he died and other people got the rights Conan did just became a big moronic savage because they didn't understand the point of the originals.

-LOL this nigga can't draw feet!
+LOL this homie can't draw feet!

 Why tho? it isn't that hard